MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-single-server.md

 ---
-title: How to Upgrade a Single Server Management Group
+title: How to Upgrade a single-server Management Group
-description: This article describes how to upgrade a single server management group to the newest release of Operations Manager.
+description: This article describes how to upgrade a single-server management group to the newest release of Operations Manager.
 author: JYOTHIRMAISURI
 ms.author: magoedte
 manager: carmonm